oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ### Vaults

 Some customers want more control over the lifecycle of encryption keys.
-By default, Landing Zone provisions a *Vault* with a *Key* that is used to encrypt a sample Object Storage bucket.
+By default, Landing Zone provisions a *Vault*.
+When cis_level is 2, Landing Zone also deploys a *Key* that is used to encrypt a sample Object Storage bucket.
 While this key could be used by other clients, we recommend creating different keys for security and lifecycle reasons.
-Currently, Landing Zone does not expose any variables to control the provisioning of vaults and keys.
+Currently, Landing Zone exposes the following variables to control vault configuration:

+- **vault\_type**: the type of vault deployed.
+Valid values are DEFAULT or VIRTUAL_PRIVATE.
+Default vault_type is DEFAULT.
+- **vault\_replica\_region**: the region the vault will be replicated in.
+Only available if Virtual Private Vault is selected.

 > **_NOTE:_** Encrypting with customer-managed keys is a CIS Foundations Benchmark Level 2 requirement.